-Entering New York City can be a huge culture shock as one is confronted with hundreds of diaspora people groups from around the world.
-These diaspora people groups are movements of specific populations from their homelands to a foreign place of residence for various reasons.
-Many of these diaspora are coming from areas of the world where the gospel has not yet taken root.
+Entering NYC can be a huge culture shock.
+Suddenly, I see hundreds of diaspora people groups all around me.
+These movements of specific populations come from their homelands to a foreign nation for various reasons.
+Many of these diaspora groups are coming from areas of the world where the gospel has not yet taken root.
 This gives us a great opportunity to reach them and start making disciples.

 Make Disciples Among Diaspora People

 The nations have literally arrived at our doorstep!
 It feels strikingly similar to stepping foot onto foreign soil.
-I was shocked my first day here in New York when I counted seven different languages within the first 30 minutes of walking down the street, not to mention multiple other languages that I couldn’t identify.
-In my neighborhood alone, one corner of the street houses a Latino bodega that sells fresh fruit and vegetables, an Albanian meat market is located on the opposite corner and a Chinese family runs a fish stand less than half a block away.
-For the most part, you can get by speaking English, as many of these diaspora people groups have lived here for years, but every once in a while, English simply doesn’t suffice.
+My first day in New York, I counted seven different languages within the first 30 minutes of walking down the street – not to mention many other languages I could not identify.
+In my neighborhood alone, there is a Latino bodega selling fresh fruit and vegetables one end of my street, while an Albanian meat market stands on the opposite corner, and a Chinese family runs a fish stand less than half a block away.

 According to the Census Bureau’s American Community Survey, 51% of New Yorkers speak only English at home.
-The rest of the population speaks any of the other 800 spoken languages that exist within the five boroughs.
-Along with the different languages and cultural expressions, diaspora people groups also bring their different religious expressions.
-This opens up the opportunity for spiritual conversations where deep relationships can be built, the gospel can be shared giving us the opportunity to be making disciples!
+The rest of the population speaks any of the other 800 languages that exist across the five boroughs.
+Along with the various language and cultural expressions, diaspora people groups also bring their different religious expressions.
+This opens many doors for spiritual conversations, deep relationships and spaces to share the gospel.
+This then enables us to make disciples!

 Broaden the Vision of Making Disciples

-Not only should we be focused on bringing the Good News to areas of the world where it doesn’t exist, but we should also be making disciples with diaspora people who voluntarily come to us.
+Not only should we focus on bringing the Good News to areas of the world where it does not exist, but we should also be making disciples with diaspora people who voluntarily come to us.